-Fresh Kills landfill was closed pursuant to New York City and New York State Law in March 2001, and opened briefly for limited purposes after the attack of September 11, 2001.
+Fresh Kills Landfill was closed pursuant to New York City and New York State Law in March 2001, and opened briefly for limited purposes after the attack of September 11, 2001.
 Four years after closing the Fresh Kills Landfill in Staten Island, the City drew up a 20-year plan - a Solid Waste Management Plan (SWMP or Plan)- to handle waste by shipping the bulk of it elsewhere.
 It relies on the use of four transfer stations from which garbage would be barged to states west and south of New York for landfilling.
 Some portion of the City's garbage would be incinerated at a facility in New Jersey.
 The plan ends the continued renewal of short-term contracts for debris disposal that relied exclusively on truck transport with its attendant negative traffic and air quality implications.

 On July 19, 2006, the City approved a 20-year Plan (Solid Waste Management Plan) for the City's management of its solid waste.
-The City Council benefitted from much comment over several months of hearings and made modifications to the SWMP including: 1) the establishment of an independent office of reduction and reuse in the Mayor's Office; 2) a commitment to increase recycling; and 3) reducing the capacity of MTSs in overburdened communities.
+The City Council benefitted from of much comment over several months of hearings and made modifications to the SWMP including: 1) the establishment of an independent office of reduction and reuse in the Mayor's Office; 2) a commitment to increase recycling; and 3) reducing the capacity of Marine Transfer Stations (MTSs) in overburdened communities.
 The NYS DEC approved the comprehensive plan in October 2006.

-Among the benefits of the Plan is a shift from truck traffic through the City and through tunnels into New Jersey, to a system that relies more on barges and trains.
-The City would create four City-run marine transfer stations - 91st Street on the east side of Manhattan, one on Hamilton Avenue in Brooklyn at the Gowanus Canal, a second one in Brooklyn on Shore Parkway at Bay 41st Street, and one in Queens at 31st Avenue and 122nd Street.
+Among the benefits of the Plan is a shift from truck traffic through the City and tunnels into New Jersey, to a system that relies more on barges and trains.
+The City would create five

+City-run marine transfer stations - 91st Street on the east side of Manhattan, one on Hamilton Avenue in Brooklyn at the Gowanus Canal, a second one in Brooklyn on Shore Parkway at Bay 41st Street, one in Queens at 31st Avenue and 122nd Street, and one in lower Manhattan at Gansevoort Pier.
 NYS DEC has held hearings where applicable but, to date, has only issued an air facility permit for the Queens MTS and a permit for the Hamilton Avenue site in Brooklyn.
 Most environmental groups approve of the Plan.
-Among those who disapprove are residents living near 91st Street in Manhattan and Hudson River Park advocates.
-New York City has made assurances regarding odor control and leachate, but residents remain leery.
-The State of New York must amend the Hudson River Park Act in order for the Gansevoort facility to proceed.
-While reports in newspapers have mentioned a legislative agreement, legislation in the New York State Assembly and Senate has yet to pass.

-The genesis of this landfill case was a 1979 lawsuit, relating to the waterborne debris that enters the District's waters as a result of the garbage unloading operations at the Fresh Kills Landfill (Township of Woodbridge v.
+Among those who disapprove are residents living near 91st Street in Manhattan, and operations at the Fresh Kills Landfill (Township of Woodbridge v.
 City of New York, Civil No. 79-1060).
 Located on the Arthur Kill shoreline in the western portion of Staten Island, New York, the majority of New York City's municipal solid waste was transported to the Fresh Kills Landfill by barge.